Q4 Investors' Newsletter

 - This delay was the accumulated effect of several factors including (1) COVID curfew due to lockdown, (2) a delay in material delivery due to shortages in the past few months and, (3) intentional postponement of soil excavation till towards the end of the raining season months (May -Oct).

-- The development team has provided us and instituted a catch-up schedule which plans for the project to catch up to the original timeline by the end of Q4 of 2023.
+- The development team has provided us with a catch-up schedule which institutes for the project to catch up to the original timeline by the end of Q4 of 2023.

-- 100% of the concrete casting and drilling of bored piles for the first 4 residential towers are completed.
+- 100% of the concrete casting and drilling of bored piles for the first 4 residential towers are completed less 5 piles in Zone 2 due to blockage which would be completed at a later stage.
 Piling for Zone 3 (Tower 6 and Tower 8) has also commenced.

 - About 30% of the capping beam has been completed and soil excavation has commenced.